-You can use the DPOF print settings to print with a direct print function compatible printer (optional) or with a direct print function compatible BJ printer.
+You can use the DPOF print settings to print with an optional direct print function compatible printer (CP series) or with a direct print function compatible BJ printer (optional).

-- 1 In the [□ (Replay)] menu, select [Print Order] and press SET.

-• See Selecting Menus and Settings (p.
-36).

-2 Select [Print] using ▲, ▼, < or > on the multicontroller and press SET.
+Select [Print] using △, ▼, ◄ or ▶ on the multicontroller and press SET.

-- Set the print style settings as required.

-- See Setting the Print Settings (p.
-131).

-- A print style cannot be set if the print type is set to [Index] in the DPOF print setting.
-(You can also select the type of paper when printing with a BJ printer)
+- 2 Set the print style settings as required. - See Setting the Print Settings (p.
+131). - A print style cannot be set if the print type is set to [Index] in the DPOF print setting.
+(You can also select the type of paper when printing with a BJ printer) - 4 Select [OK] using △, ▼, ◀ or ► on the multicontroller and press SET.

-- 4

-Select [OK] using $\blacktriangle$ , $\blacktriangledown$ , $\triangleleft$ or $\triangleright$ on the multicontroller and press SET.

-• The image will start to print and, when it is completely finished, the display will revert to the standard replay mode.
+The image will start to print and, when it is completely finished, the display will revert to the standard replay mode.